‘100% natural’. ‘Nothing artificial’. ‘Preservative free’. 'Organic'.

 ‘The big pro for synthetic preservatives is their broad-spectrum effectiveness at very low concentrations,’ explains Jen Novakovich of The Eco Well.
 ‘In addition, many synthetic preservatives are actually less allergenic, especially because they are needed at much lower amounts than their natural counterparts.’

 Every time you open a product or interact with it by dipping your finger inside or dabbing it on your skin, you are potentially introducing new bacteria and microbes into the product and increasing the opportunity for bad bacteria to grow.
-If there are no preservatives in the product to halt this growth, you could end up applying harmful bacteria to your skin that can cause eye irritations and infections.
+If there are no preservatives in the product to halt this growth, you could end up applying harmful bacteria that can cause skin irritations and infections.

 Do All Products Need Preservatives?